Steel-cut oats, rolled oats, and quick oats differ by the amount of processing they undergo. Each can be part of a nutritious diet.

 - Add raw oats to your smoothie for a fiber boost.

 - Use them in place of breadcrumbs to coat fish or chicken.

 - Incorporate oats into pancakes.

 - Use them in place of rice when making risotto.

 - Add them to soups to create creaminess without adding a lot of fat.

 Oats are a versatile food that can be eaten at any time of day and added to both sweet and savory dishes.

 Oats are a fiber-rich grain that has been linked to a number of health benefits.

-Although steel-cut oats have a lower glycemic index and slightly higher fiber content, rolled and quick oats have similar nutrition profiles.
+Although rolled and steel-cut oats have a lower glycemic index, quick oats have a similar nutrition profile.

 However, packaged instant varieties can contain a lot of added sugar, so it’s a good idea to choose plain, unsweetened oat varieties whenever possible.